codingmonkey2077/nats/README.md

 python eval.py model.base_dir=\YOUR\PATH\TO\SAVE\MODEL n_gpus=2 dataset.base_dir=\YOUR\PATH\TO\DATASET transformer_args.nats_enable=True
 ```

-To fine-tune the dataset, first you need to generate the fine tuning training dataset from LongBench.
+To fine-tune a model, we need to first generate the fine-tuning training dataset.
-Some of the datasets are from huggingface, while the other datasets need to be collected manually:
+Some of the datasets are from Huggingface, while the others need to be collected manually from the corresponding pages:
 ```
 http://curtis.ml.cmu.edu/datasets/hotpot/hotpot_train_v1.1.json
 https://github.com/StonyBrookNLP/musique